Headway Arts

-Headway Arts, incorporated in 1995 as Headstrong Productions, is an independent arts organisation and registered charity based in Blyth, Northumberland.
+Headway Arts, incorporated in 1995 as Headstrong Productions, is an independent arts organisation and registered charity based in Blyth, Northumberland working from Headway Arts The Old Church, Blyth’s Arts and cultural centre in a beautiful, much loved heritage building saved and converted by the company.

-It focuses on participatory arts, providing opportunities for people to gain access to the arts.
+It focuses on participatory arts, providing opportunities for people to gain access to the arts and contribute to the cultural life of their community.

-It aims to engage people who are socially excluded, with a focus on working with young people and adults with learning disability.
+It aims to engage people who are socially excluded, with a focus on working with disadvantaged groups and adults with learning disability.